babylonchain/btc-staker/README.md

 time="2023-12-08T11:48:04+05:30" level=info msg="Connecting to node backend: btcd"
 ```

-All the available cli options can be viewed using the `--help` flag.
+All the available CLI options can be viewed using the `--help` flag.
 These options
 can also be set in the configuration file.